keithfancher/tvmv/README.md

 post](https://stackoverflow.com/questions/49476326/displaying-unicode-in-powershell/49481797#49481797)
 for more details.

-As of `tvmv` version `0.4.0`, there is also a [--portable-filenames](#-w---portable-filenames) option which should avoid this issue altogether, regardless of your OS.
+As of `tvmv` version `0.6.0`, writing Windows-friendly "portable" filenames is the default, so these errors should be rare.
+However, they might still come up if you're using the `-u`/`--unicode-filenames` option, or if special characters appear in `tvmv search` results.

 ### How can I rename files for all of a show's seasons at once?